andresterba/streamstatus/README.md

 ## Usage

-Add a file `.streamstatus` in your home directory.
-Add streamer and add category.
+Add `.streamstatus` in your home directory.
+Then add streamer and add category.

 Example:
 ```